chris7444/ansible-docker-ucp/README.md

 **Figure 30.** Restore virtual machine

-In the details screen, shown in Figure 31, you can choose a name for the new virtual machine along with specifying the datastore.
+In the details screen, shown in Figure 31, you can choose a name for the new virtual machine and specify the datastore.

 ![Restore virtual machine details][restorevmdetails]